catalystshift/beginner-guide-PSO2/docs/index.md

 Callyo, Herm, Phantom Lavender, Mirra, nvmvoidrays, Amazing Ampharos, Aihie, Hesloth, Brand New Star, Hespathus, Stroudbun, nasty_wolverine, Qmzn, lazybone95, someone

-There are probably people I missed here as the channel is chock full of enthusiasts and people-who-know-their-stuff~!
+There are probably people I missed here as the channel is chock full of enthusiasts and people-who-know-their-stuff!
 Thank you all!

 **Additional thanks to these people for fact checking this and for correcting any mistakes made**: ???
 THIS COULD BE YOU, FELLOW HOOMAN